reasonwithoutrestraint/site/Original/My moral understanding.md

 Three types of reasons in favor of a norm:
 1. Private consequentialist: Consequentialist reason to follow the norm; depends on personal interests that would be promoted by the individual following the norm.
-2. Private constituitive: Constituitive reason to follow the norm (i.g. "right" kind of reason); depends on personal, contingent sentiments, etc. a la secondary qualities.
+2. Private constitutive: Constitutive reason to follow the norm (i.g. "right" kind of reason); depends on personal, contingent sentiments, etc. a la secondary qualities.
 I think describes ettiquette, morality and aesthetics.
 If true reasons, people will be motivated to respect it in particular circumstances.
 3. Public constructive: Reason to support societal construction of the norm; depends on desire to live in a certain sort of society with certain accepted rules.
 Can apply to people regardless of personal sentiments.
 I think describes forceful morality (i.e. justice, law) and possibly aeshtetic morality and ettiquette.
 People might not be motivated to respect it in any particular circumstance, but they will be motivated to support it as a rule that society agrees to respect.

 On this understanding, we can still call animal cruelty wrong on the basis of aesthetic moral sentiments of normal humans.
 But could we be justified in using force to stop animal cruelty?
 Can aesthetic moral sentiments justify imposing force on others?
 Or can there be a constructive reason to enact norms to protect animal cruelty?
 In general, how can we support using force to stop the harm of individuals (animals or humans) outside of our social contract?
 This does afford the libertarian protective rights for people in society (as is desired), but it does not provide even minimum rights for people outside of society, i.e. it never justifies us to use force to stop them from being harmed.